 Ohhh this is going to be a good one and potentially a tad controversial.
 Say it with us, “Flowers are expensive.”
-Listen, even as a wedding florist myself, I find that flowers can be expensive, especially when bought in large quantities for big events like weddings.
+Listen, even as a wedding florist myself, I find that flowers can be expensive.
+Especially when bought in large quantities for big events like weddings.
 When you pile on all the added shortages, shipping increases and issues, and other things it seems never-ending.
 Fear not though!
-We are here to help you maximize your floral budget!
+We are here to help you maximize your flower budget!
 Truthfully that is one of the biggest parts of our job aside from creating bouquets and arrangements of course.
 So let’s dive in!

 The second place we often see couples saving money is centerpieces.
 While the fewer centerpieces you need, the less money you will be spending is still our number one rule.
 We have been getting really creative with our couples and doing 2-3 different centerpiece styles per wedding.
 We are still creating those large grand elevated arrangements that really make a statement but we are also sprinkling in smaller centerpieces like a few bud vases and votives or candles and greenery.
 Choosing more than one style of centerpiece not only brings a fun added visual element but also is friendly to your budget.

 Another great way to maximize your flower budget is to decrease the number of different types of flowers in your bridesmaid bouquets and arrangements.
 Monobloom bouquets and monochromatic bouquets are very much coming on trend for 2023 and can be very budget-friendly.
 For example, we typically use 9-12 different blooms and greenery in a bouquet, and by removing just one type of filler flower or greenery you can potentially save 5-7% on your overall budget.
 We promise there are so many ways to make that all rose bouquet look modern and timeless.
 It doesn’t have to resemble the one your mom had in the 80s or 90s.
 Check them out below!